The UK is facing yet another heatwave this weekend with warnings in place for extreme weather.

 A study published in 2019 found that increasing tree cover in cities could dramatically lower temperatures.
 Whereas surfaces like roads absorb heat, trees cool their surroundings through transpiration: absorbing water through their roots and releasing it into the atmosphere.
 It was found that for the best effects canopy cover must be 40 per cent.

-Barcelona - already famous for its tree cover at 25.2% - has a 20 year master plan to grow that to 30% by 2037.
+Barcelona - already famous for its tree cover at 25.2 per cent - has a 20 year master plan to grow that to 30 per cent by 2037.
 A wise move as southern Europe is expected to suffer from increasing heatwaves as climate change increasingly takes hold.

 Adding vegetation to buildings